Using WSL in Windows

 ../_images/container_reopen.gif

-• At last, click the Flash button and start to download the firmware.
+Finally, click the Flash button to download the firmware.

 ../_images/container_flash_uart.gif

-Just as the External USB-Serial, the only difference is the number attached. where the external usb-serial is ttyUSBx, while the internal usb-serial is ttyACMx.
+Similar to External USB-to-Serial, the only difference is the device name attached, where the external USB-to-Serial is ttyUSBx, while the internal USB-to-Serial is ttyACMx.

 ../_images/container_flash_uart_internal.gif

-Same as External USB-Serial and Internal USB-serial, but it needs to configure the following extra parameters:
+Same as External USB-to-Serial and Internal USB-to-Serial, but it needs to configure the following extra parameters:

 ../_images/extra_parameters.png

-the interface is the same as Internal USB-serial, that is ttyACMx:
+The interface is the same as Internal USB-to-Serial, which is ttyACMx:

 ../_images/container_flash_jtag.gif

-Make sure to copy the OpenOCD udev rules files into the /etc/udev/rules.d directory before running OpenOCD and starting a debug session.
+Copy OpenOCD udev rules files and paste them to the /etc/udev/rules.d directory before running OpenOCD and starting a debug session.

 Debugging

-After following USB-JTAG, press F5 to start to debug:
+After configuring USB-to-JTAG, press F5 to start to debugging:

 ../_images/container_debug.gif